jianzhnie/open-chatgpt/README.md

 ## RLHF
 <details><summary>CLICK ME</summary>
 <p>

-**ChatGPT** is a conversational AI model based on the GPT-3.5 (Generative Pre-trained Transformer 3.5) architecture and is the brother model of InstructGPT.
-Although ChatGPT is not open source, we can see its technical framework on OpenAI's [blog](https://openai.com/blog/chatgpt).

 ChatGPT continues the technical path of [InstructGPT/GPT3.5](https://arxiv.org/abs/2203.02155) and adds RLHF (Reinforcement Learning from Human Feedback) which enhances the adjustment of the model output by humans and sorts the results with greater understanding.